 First Year Students

 Nebraska Law’s curriculum offers students a traditional foundation in legal analysis and reasoning and a wide range of elective upper-level courses that include hands-on practical experience through clinics and externships.
-The first-year curriculum provides full-year courses in Civil Procedure, Property, and Contracts and semester-long courses in Torts and Criminal Law, and Perspectives in International Law.
-In addition to this strong core curriculum, first-year students immerse themselves in a Legal Analysis, Writing and Research (LAWR) Skills course that focuses on legal research and writing, professionalism, career planning, and ethics. (http://law.unl.edu/first-year-curriculum)
+The first-year curriculum includes Civil Procedure, Constitutional Law, Contracts, Criminal Law, Property, and Torts.
+In addition to this strong core curriculum, first-year students immerse themselves in a two-semester Legal Analysis, Writing and Research (LAWR) Skills course that focuses on legal research and writing, professionalism, career planning, and ethics. (http://law.unl.edu/first-year-curriculum)

 |LAW 508||Criminal Law||3|